 7 Reasons to Invest in Property in Nottingham and Where to Buy

-With strong capital growth potential, attractive rental yields and a sustainable student and growing young professional demographic, not to mention relatively affordable housing prices, now is a great time to invest in property in Nottingham.
+With strong capital growth potential, attractive rental yields and a sustainable student and growing young professional demographic, Nottingham is an up-and-coming city investors should take note of.

-With a population of 781,151 and access to a wider workforce of 1.1 million within the recruitment catchment area, investors can expect lower vacancy rates and increasing rent prices, suggesting a good rate of return on a rental property.
+With a population of 807,000 and access to a wider workforce of 1.1 million within the recruitment catchment area, Nottingham presents investors with a strong market of young professionals that are a prime market for the rental sector.

-Other good news for property investors is that Nottingham is home to a large young population.
-The 18 – 29 population stands at 28%, compared to 16% nationally meaning there’s plenty of opportunity to cater to this demographic often seeking rental accommodation.
+More good news for property investors is that Nottingham is home to a large young population.
+80% of Nottingham’s population is under the age of 40.
+The 18 – 29 population stands at 28%, compared to the national average of 16%.
+Meaning there are plenty of opportunities to cater to this demographic that is often seeking rental accommodation.

 Nottingham’s thriving business scene continues to attract a wide range of companies to the city.

-The financial and business services sector employs over 126,000 people and is home to businesses such as HD decisions and TDX group.
-One of the UK’s administrative centres, companies like KPMG, Deloitte and Browne Jacobson have a significant presence, boosting the city’s appeal to companies of similar stature.
+Nottingham’s financial and business services sector employs over 126,000 people.
+It is also home to companies such as HD Decisions and TDX group.
+One of the UK’s administrative centres, organisations like KPMG, Deloitte and Browne Jacobson have a significant presence.
+Therefore boosting the city’s appeal to companies of similar stature.

 3. Nottingham is Home to a Thriving Startup Scene

 A city with innovation and imagination at its heart, Nottingham is home to a strong creative industry.
 In addition to fashion design, film, gaming and TV production, a strong business support ecosystem, access to a talent pipeline and affordable commercial rents make it a hub for startups and scaleups.

 The city’s Creative Quarter is the heart of its digital and creative industry, combining coworking spaces, business ecosystems, retail, restaurant and living spaces in an innovative and forward-focused hub.